 Conditions for Reinstatement

-Any student whose financial aid has been terminated may reestablish satisfactory academic progress by any of the following methods:
+Any student whose financial aid has been terminated may reestablish Satisfactory Academic Progress based on the individual student’s academic standing by any of the following methods:

-• Enroll in a course or courses for Summer I, Summer II and/or Dual Session.
+- Enroll and pass a course or courses for Summer I, Summer II and/or Dual Session.

 - Repeat courses in which a grade of “F” was earned.

 - Satisfy requirements for all incomplete “I” grades.

 - Complete a semester or semester(s) using their own resources.

 It is the responsibility of the student to be aware of his/her satisfactory academic progress status.

 The awarding of financial aid will depend on the student’s eligibility and the availability of funds at the time of the appeal approval or reinstatement of eligibility.

 Submitting an appeals does not guarantee approval.
 Appeals are reviewed and approved based on individual extenuating circumstances; individual academic performance and documentation submitted.